A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Introduction and first considerations

+In a very seminal achievement, Stein and Tomas proved that the restriction operator of the unit sphere $R:L^{p}(\R^n)\to L^{2}(S^{n-1})$ is bounded if and only if $1\leq p \leq\frac{2n+2}{n+3}$ [St].
+The crucial property in the proof is the non-vanishing Gaussian curvature of the sphere.\\ Concerning $(p,q)$-estimates, it is conjectured that $R:L^p(\R^n)\to L^q(S^{n-1})$ is bounded if $p'>\frac{2n}{n-1}$ and $\frac{1}{q}\geq\frac{n+1}{(n-1)p'}$.
+In dimension $n=2$, the conjecture was confirmed by Zygmund in 1974 [Z].
+However, in higher dimensions, the conjecture is still open, despite partial results, namely by Tao [T] and most recently by Bourgain and Guth [BG].\\

-holds for every Schwartz function $f$.
-A good overview of this topic offers the famous book of E. M. Stein [St].
-More detailled information concerning the development in this research field may be found in the overview article of Terence Tao [T].\\ The object of my investigations is a surface of so-called finite typ, where the tangent plane has finite order of contact.
-This means - describing the surface locally as a graph of a function - that the second derivative of the function with respect to some direction vanishes at some points (and therefore the curvature as well).
-One just demands not all derivatives to vanish.
+The surface we will consider is a surface of so-called finite type, where the tangent plane has finite order of contact.
+This means - describing the surface locally as a graph of a function - that for all directions, the partial derivatives of a certain order are not vanishing.
+However, the second order partial derivatives of the function (and therefore the corresponding principle curvature) is allowed to vanish at some points.
 A simple example is the curve $x^m$, $m\geq3$.
-However, the restriction estimates for curves are known since 1979 [ACK].
-But we can construct a cone-like surface from the curve, like the "`classical"' cone is arised from a circle.
-A sharp restriction theorem for the "`classical"' cone was proven by Barcelo [Ba1], remarkably without bilinear estimates.
-The reason for this is that the cone somehow behaves like a curve, and in the one-dimensional situation, you may use other methods.
+The restriction estimates for curves are known due to subsequent work of Sj\"olin [Sj], Ruiz [R] and Barcelo [B2].
+But we can construct a cone-like surface from the curve, like the "classical" cone arises from a circle (which has non-vanishing curvature).
+A sharp restriction theorem for the "classical" cone in $\R^3$ was proven by Barcelo [Ba1].
+It should be mentioned that there was earlier work on this problem by Barcelo [B2], obtaining partial results.